 Getting a healthy, balanced diet is key to preventing cataracts.
 Like any other eye disease, being deficient in certain nutrients can increase your risk of developing them.
 So, which nutrients are specific vitamins for cataracts?
 Here are some of the most crucial.

-These two well-known studies looked at which vitamins could effectively prevent cataracts and other age-related eye diseases.
-They found in the first AREDS that multivitamins containing vitamin C, E, and zinc could slow down the progression of cataracts.
+Luckily, there are ways to prevent cataracts that are backed up by scientific studies.
+A certain type of vitamin known as AREDS, multivitamins containing vitamin C, E, and zinc, has been proven to slow down the progression of cataracts.
 And in some cases, prevent them altogether.
 In AREDS2, lutein and zeaxanthin were discovered to also be critical vitamins for cataract prevention.

 You don’t have to change your diet or eat foods that you don’t enjoy.
 A multivitamin like the one used in these studies is an excellent way to get all your cataracts vitamins in.